Kountable offers social supply chain financing to SMEs

 Every night, nearly 1,000 soldiers, sailors, marines, and seamen become new U.S. veterans.
 More than 130,000 vets are hungry and homeless any given night and nearly 1.5 million are at risk of becoming homeless and going hungry, according to Feed Our Vets website.

-The U.S. Department of Veteran Affairs provides patient care and federal benefits to veterans and their families.
-Currently VA offices are focused on veteran hunger problems and have developed plans to dramatically decrease hunger by 2015.
+The U.S. Department of Veteran Affairs (VA) provides patient care and federal benefits to veterans and their families.
+Currently, VA offices are focused on veteran hunger problems and have developed plans to dramatically decrease hunger by 2015.

 Also focusing on decreasing hunger is Amy Satoh — manager of social policy research analysis at Feeding America headquarters.
 Satoh said Feeding America is keeping track of veteran statuses and conditions concerning hunger that exists.
 “We are asking about veteran status and current military status because that was something our food banks were reporting to us,” said Satoh, “if you look at the pay scale for military families, it’s generally not very good, they are moving every two years and they don’t have a family network they can go to.”